Cape Gooseberry

 Cape Gooseberry and Avocado Toast

-A nutritious avocado toast topped with sweet cape gooseberries, making for a delightful breakfast or snack.
+A nutritious twist on classic avocado toast, topped with sweet cape gooseberries for a burst of flavor.

 - 2 slices whole grain bread